agallou/git-php-diff/README.md

 }
 ```

-and if you change it to be like this (you add a parameter and pass the parameters on multiple lines):
+and if you change it to be like this (you rename a parameter and pass the parameters on multiple lines):

 ```php
 <?php